NIDA reportedly operating 'outside-the-law’ in the race to bring down NDIS budget

 The Perfect Budget Storm for the Scheme's Most Severe

-• Reducing NDIS’ annual budget growth of from 22% to 10-10.8% since Labor entered office, with the aim of hitting the National Cabinet target of 8% annual growth by mid-next year;
+- Reducing NDIS’ annual budget growth of from 22% to 10-10.8% since Labor entered office, with the aim of hitting the National Cabinet target of 8% annual growth by mid-this year;

 Keeping Up Appearances

-While access to NDIS does not need to be means tested, a means tested co-payment for working parents of children accessing NDIS therapy only, needs to be introduced post haste.
+While access to NDIS does not need to be means tested, a means tested co-payment for working parents of children accessing NDIS therapy only, needs to be introduced post haste, so that the burden of budget reductions is shifted from those who are high-risk and cannot pay to those who are low risk and can pay.
+Otherwise the scheme will cause neglect and harm to those who actually need it, while duplicating the market for those who don't need it.

 It is the job of the government to intervene where the market has failed, not to duplicate it.
 It is unclear why working parents, who are able to part-pay their child's therapy bills are fully subsidized by the NDIS, while severely disabled participants who lack the resources to privately cover their own care costs, are weathering such deep cuts and suffering neglect as a result.